A family of Hecke eigenforms for Drinfeld modular forms of arbitrary rank: Introduction

 where $z\in \Omega^2=\mathbb{C}_{\infty}\setminus K_{\infty}$ is sufficiently large, $c_0(f),c_a(f)\in \mathbb{C}_{\infty}$ and $G_n$ is the $n$-th Goss polynomial (see \cite[\S3]{Gek88} for a thorough discussion on Goss polynomials).
-He further showed that Drinfeld cusp forms having an $A$-expansion are indeed Hecke eigenforms whose eigenvalues are explicitly described (\cite[Thm.
-2.13]{Pet13}).
-Later on, Pellarin and Perkins \cite[\S5.2.1]{PP18} recovered a sub-class of Petrov's family of Drinfeld cusp forms with $A$-expansion via specializing a certain entry of VDMFs.
+He further showed in \cite[Thm.
+2.3]{Pet13} that the eigenvalues of Hecke eigenforms having an $A$-expansion can be explicitly described.
+Later on, Pellarin and Perkins \cite[\S5.2.1]{PP18} recovered a sub-class of Petrov's family of cuspidal Hecke eigenforms with $A$-expansion via specializing a certain entry of VDMFs.
 We also refer the reader to \cite[\S7.6]{Pel19} for the connection between vectorial Drinfeld modular forms and Petrov's $A$-expansions in the rank two setting.

-In the arbitrary rank setting, the only known examples regarding this direction is the Eisenstein series which are Hecke eigenforms and have a $u$-expansion written in terms of Goss polynomials (see \cite[\S14]{BBP18} and \cite[\S3]{BB17} for details).
+In the arbitrary rank setting, the only known examples regarding this direction are the Eisenstein series which are Hecke eigenforms and have a $u$-expansion written in terms of Goss polynomials (see \cite[\S14]{BBP18} and \cite[\S3]{BB17} for details).
 However, they fail to be a Drinfeld cusp form (see \cite[(3.6)]{BB17}).
 The main motivation for authors to initiate the present work is to provide cuspidal Hecke eigenforms of arbitrary rank which have a certain form that could be used to generalize the notion of $A$-expansion.
 In what follows, we make some observation regarding such a generalization.
-We first note that for $0\leq \ell \leq r-2$ and $n\geq r-1$, we have
+First, we remark that for $j\geq 0$ and $1\leq i \leq r$, $\mathcal{E}_{q^{j}}^{[i]}(\zz,\cdot)$ may be extended to an entire function of the variable $t$.
+Indeed, using \eqref{E:det1}, we write